achen135/food-for-everyone/docs/Spec.md

 → backs *"caching layer + token-bucket rate limiter — X% fewer DB reads, p50 A ms → B ms under load."* Numbers come from the recorded k6 run, not estimates.

+*Measurement protocol (a number goes in the résumé only if it comes out of this):*
+- Run the app locally (`next build && next start`) against a **local Postgres**.
+Never load test the Vercel deployment — their fair-use policy forbids it and Hobby has no SLA.
+- One fixed k6 script (same VUs, duration, endpoint mix), run twice: **cache disabled** then **cache enabled**.
+Rate limiter off during the read-count comparison so it doesn't mask reads.
+- Count DB reads through a single instrumented data-layer function that every query passes through; cross-check against `pg_stat_statements`. "% fewer reads" = (before − after) / before.
+- Commit the k6 script, both JSON summaries, and a short `docs/benchmarks/README.md` describing the setup.
+Every résumé figure must be re-derivable from those files.

 **M8 — Analytics dashboard (real-time).**
 Authenticated dashboard: completed donations over time, active listings, orgs by type, fulfilment rate, geographic spread.
 Recharts (shadcn chart components), live-updating via the